 - Support (the degree of uncertainty that the resultant software will be maintainable)

 Section: Risk Management

 Software size and reuse erosion risks typically linger at least until the subsystem designs and related software requirements are complete, and can even be adversely affected by the completion of the software design.
-An increase in the overall software development/integration size or erosion of the planned software reuse (which most likely also results in increase in the size) are early indicators that the planned software effort and schedule baselines are in jeopardy.
+An increase in the overall software development/integration size or erosion of the planned software reuse (which most likely also results in an increase in the size) is early indicators that the planned software effort and schedule baselines are in jeopardy.

 A list of potential software risks that have been encountered in weapons system development:

 - Incompatible software development performance, effort, and schedule baselines.

 - Planned rapid staff buildup at the start of new development programs.

 - Complex, poorly defined, incomplete, or unstable system or software requirements.